-David O. Barbe, MD, MHA, a board-certified family physician from Mountain Grove, Mo., became president of the American Medical Association in June 2017.
+David O. Barbe, MD, MHA, a board-certified family physician from Mountain Grove, Mo., was the 172nd president of the American Medical Association from June 2017 to June 2018.
 He has been a member of the AMA Board of Trustees (BOT) since June 2009.

 Prior to his election to the AMA-BOT, Dr. Barbe was elected to two terms on the AMA Council on Medical Service, serving as its chair from June 2008 to June 2009.
 As a member of the council, Dr. Barbe participated in the development of much of the AMA policy related to coverage of the uninsured, health care system reform, Medicare reform and health insurance market reform.

 Dr. Barbe has served on numerous AMA committees and task forces.
-He served as chair of the AMA-BOT from 2013–2014, as well as a member of its Executive Committee from 2011–2015.
+He served as chair of the AMA-BOT from 2013 to 2014, as well as a member of its Executive Committee from 2011 to 2015 and 2016 to the present.
 At the state level, Dr. Barbe has been a longtime member of MSMA’s legislative committee and a board member of the Missouri Medical Political Action Committee.
 Dr. Barbe received his bachelor’s degree with honors in microbiology and his medical doctorate from the University of Missouri–Columbia School of Medicine.

 He completed his residency in family medicine at the University of Kansas affiliated program (now Via Christi) in Wichita, Kan.
 He also received his Master of Health Administration from the University of Missouri–Columbia.

 Following residency, Dr. Barbe returned to his hometown of Mountain Grove in rural southern Missouri and established a solo practice in traditional family medicine, including obstetrics, endoscopy and minor surgery.
 Over time, Dr. Barbe expanded his independent practice to two sites and several physicians.
-After 15 years in independent practice he merged his group with Mercy, Springfield, Mo., a 650-physician multi-specialty integrated health system.
-He now serves as vice president of regional operations for Mercy with responsibility for five hospitals, 75 clinics and more than 200 physicians and advanced practitioners.
-Mercy was named one of the top five large health systems in the nation in 2017 by Truven Health.
+After 15 years in independent practice, he merged his group with Mercy, Springfield, Mo., a 650-physician multi-specialty integrated health system.
+He now serves as vice president of regional operations for Mercy with responsibility for four hospitals, 70 clinics and more than 200 physicians and advanced practitioners.
+For the third year in a row, Mercy was named one of the top five large health systems in the nation in 2018 by Truven Health.

 Dr. Barbe continues to live and practice in his hometown of Mountain Grove.
 He and his wife, Debbie, BSN, RN, have two children and six grandchildren.